-All Out Arts and the Fresh Fruit Festival are incredibly grateful for those who support our mission of fighting intolerance through the arts.
+All Out Arts and the Fresh Fruit Festival is proud to be a part of the Stonewall 50 Consortium in 2019, and we are incredibly grateful for those who support our mission of fighting intolerance through the arts.

 We wish to thank our Community Producing Partners for a long & supportive relationship: